 2. Clarify the needed skills and experience

-Once you know what problem you’re trying to solve, you can figure out what skills or expertise is needed to address those issues.
+Once you know what problem you’re trying to solve, you can figure out what skills or expertise you need to address those issues.

 3. Identify your key players